 Prosecutorial instincts to punish all unlawful acts at all costs, the will to punish the philosophically innocent unjustly for fear of someone feigning “insanity” is an expression of violence itself.

 There is no duty to punish.
 The intellectual conviction that there is a moral duty to punish is what forges carceral statues, destroys human beings, their families and the fabric of society.
-Where nonviolent crime is involved, restorative justice that rehabilitates the criminal mind leaves society better off.
 In the case of cerebral illness, punishing the product of serious brain dysfunction leaves society guilty of the most serious moral offense.
+Our criminal adjudication system is punishing crimes, not guilty minds when it unjustly punishes the behavioral symptoms of brain function disorders

 The media reports on cases of people dying in jails due to lack of ‘mental health’ treatment.
-Restating what is made clear on other pages of this website: the people being jailed unjustly and the subject of this page are not suffering from ‘mental health’ issues (a term that does not refer to biological conditions), they are afflicted with very serious cerebral illnesses that involve disordered states of consciousness, neurogenic dysmentation, anosognosia and attendant neurobehavioral symptoms – including assaultivness.
+Restating what is made clear on other pages of this website: the people being jailed unjustly and the subject of this page are not suffering from ‘mental health’ or ‘behavioral health’ issues (terms that do not refer to biological conditions).

 As an example of how the arc of justice has veered sharply downward into the sunken place that we are in: